-In his article of some twenty pages in the JIHC (March 2003, pp. 17-38), Dr. Sadasivan spewed forth the usual Christian missionary propaganda about St. Thomas in India.
+In his article of some twenty pages in the JIHC of March 2003, Dr. Sadasivan spewed forth the usual Christian missionary propaganda about St. Thomas in India.
 He appears to be guided by the unholy spirit of the late document forger Archbishop Arulappa.
 He writes:

 In this extraordinary piece of duplicitous writing, Dr. Sadasivan states openly that there is no documented history of St. Thomas in India and that it is a matter of belief; yet, he has the conceit to present it as history.
 Obviously, he has not read what Dr. Nagaswamy has written about St. Thomas and the replacement of the Kapaleeswara Temple on the Mylapore beach by San Thome Cathedral.

 Furthermore, none of Dr. Sadasivan’s “architectural remains” stand up to scrutiny.
 His claim that there is a universal and unanimous view among Christians that St. Thomas arrived in India in 52 AD is an outright lie.
 There is no universal and unanimous view among Christians about St. Thomas in India.
 In fact, Protestant Christians regard the whole St. Thomas legend as a Catholic superstition brought to India by the Portuguese.